MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/best-practices/business-logic/limit-registration-plugins-retrieve-retrievemultiple.md

 - Avoid including long running tasks, especially those that can be non-deterministic, such as the invocation of external service calls or complex queries to Dynamics 365.

-- Limit or avoid querying for additional data from Common Data Service
+- Limit or avoid querying for additional data from Microsoft Dataverse

 ### Virtual Entities